Pyne throws for 2 TDs as Notre Dame beats Cal 24-17 – KION546

 The Bears drove to the Notre Dame 22 midway through the fourth quarter but couldn’t get any closer.
 Plummer threw three straight incompletions, then was sacked by Isaiah Foskey for a 10-yard loss with 6:30 left.

 Pyne, playing because Tyler Buchner sustained a season-ending shoulder injury last week, was 17-of-23 passing.
-Chris Tyree rushed for 64 yards on 17 carries and had five catches for 44 yards.
+In addition to the scoring pass to Mayer, Pyne threw a 21-yard TD pass to Tyree.
+Tyree, who had only 12 touches through the first two games, rushed for 64 yards on 17 carries and had five catches for 44 yards.
+Estime added a 1-yard run and 76 yards rushing on 18 carries

 Pyne struggled some early on.
 His first pass to Tyree was short, and he overthrew several receivers and had receivers drop some passes.
 A snap struck Pyne in the facemask, but he recovered and handed off to Estime for a 7-yard gain.
 On another play, he was signaling for a back to move when the ball was snapped.